MuhiMoMottaleb/CSCE676_Project/README.md

 - Complementarity (top 1% most suspicious transactions):
    - Class Weighted Random Forest detects 88 frauds, Autoencoder 81, One-Class SVM 79.
-   - All frauds flagged by the anomaly detectors at this top 1% are also found by the Random Forest; the Random Forest finds about 5 additional frauds that anomaly models miss.
+   - All frauds flagged by the anomaly detectors at this top 1% are also found by the Class Weighted Random Forest; the Class Weighted Random Forest finds about 5 additional frauds that anomaly models missed.